Jonathan-Avila/LED_Morse_Code/README.md

 Python script for running a morse code website connected to an LED through a raspberry pi.
-The server must be run on a Raspberry pi connected to a breadboard using an LED.
-Website works on port 8000
+The server must be run on a Raspberry pi connected to a breadboard using an LED and buzzer.
+LED is connected to pin 17 and buzzer is connected to pin 22.
+Website works on port 8000.